Scalar-Mediated Inelastic Dark Matter as a Solution to Small-Scale Structure Anomalies: Formalism for Non-Perturbative Inelastic Scattering

 and similarly verify stability under variations of $(r_{\min},r_{\max})$ and the ODE tolerances.
 Points failing these criteria are recomputed with tighter tolerances.

 For $E>2\Delta m$, both channels are open and the partial-wave S-matrix must satisfy flux conservation.
 For an incoming state in channel 1, we check

 for each $l$ used in the sum.
-In all benchmark plots the maximum violation of the above relation is below a prescribed numerical tolerance (typically $10^{-3}$, and $10^{-5}$ for production runs with tighter settings), confirming the stability of the matching procedure and the handling of open/closed channels.
+In all benchmark plots the maximum violation of the above relation is below a prescribed numerical tolerance (typically $10^{-3}$, and $10^{-5}$ for production runs with tighter settings).
+It confirms the stability of the matching procedure and the handling of open/closed channels.